efwGrp/efw4.X/help/e/TXTReader.readAllLines.md

 # TXTReader.readAllLines

-The `readAllLines` function reads all lines from a text file into an array of arrays (a matrix).
+The `readAllLines` function reads all lines from a text file into a matrix of arrays.

 ## Sample